Last Updated on December 20, 2022 by ThoughtsStained

 Now the first dragon in centuries has been spotted in far-off waters, and both sides see a chance to shift the balance of power in their favour.
 Because whoever catches it will win not only glory, but the war.

 Content warnings are written up by me, unless specified.
 Subject to being an incomplete list, though guided by referencing this list and trying to highlight as many as I can identify.

 - The writing style.
-I wrote about this in my first review of one of Barker’s novels, but the way he writes is just so…different from anything I’ve ever read, to the point where I can’t truly put my finger on how exactly it’s different, so you’re just going to have to read it to see what I mean.
-But, despite that style being a stumbling block that I had to get used to in King of Assassins, this time, it was like a welcome hug into something unique, yet familiar.
+The way Barker writes is just so…different from anything I’ve ever read.
+Once, that style felt like a stumbling block that I had to get used to in King of Assassins.
+This time, it was like a welcome hug into something unique, yet familiar.

 - Lucky Meas.
 Oh shit, do I love Lucky Meas.
 Did I have an uncertain, wavering reception to her at the beginning?
 Yes.
 Did she slowly and surely twist her way into my heart and then make me loyal to her?
 Yes.
 Would I die for her?
 Also, yes.
 Not only is she amazing as a character, but the character development in general (especially Joron’s) was fantastic.
 I hope to learn a lot more about her in book two!

 - The slow build ensnarement.
 Tied to the above in a way, but I love how, like the crew, I slowly become more and more invested, until by the end of the story, I was practically begging for the next moment when I’d have time to read, so I could find out what happens next.
 Considering how it took me a little bit to get into it, I was surprised how utterly enamored I become at the end of it and how invested I am in this The Tide Child and his fate.